Minimalism…and the Lessons of Aasgard

 In total it takes us 80 minutes to drop 800 vertical feet and descend the slick portion of the pass where staying on route is most important.
 By the time we reach the talus fields where wandering off route would slow us down but not be dangerous, we find ourselves below the worst of the wind.
 We still have a tedious trudge down slippery, snow-covered talus, but I’m no longer worried about becoming the subject of a story in tomorrow’s newspaper.

 Even now, immediately after finding ourselves below the hazard zone, I’m incredulous that on an autumn hike in a familiar place, our systems were stretched so thin.
 A little bad luck thrown on top of the unusually severe conditions could have resulted in a far less cheery outcome.
 Nothing like extermination to bum you out.

 The fact that we that we didn’t slip into the Big Sleep, leaves us both with a post-storm buzz.
-We already appreciate that life is sweet.
-We appreciate that life is even sweeter here around our home in the center of the state.
-And, today, we appreciate that at the bottom of a particularly snowy pass life is the sweetest of all.
+We already appreciate that life is sweet around our home in the center of Washington State.
+Today we appreciate that making it safely to the bottom of a particularly snowy pass is even sweeter still.